Hilzu/node-best-practices/README.md

 Use the CommonJS module system native to Node instead of ES2015 modules.
 Node doesn't have support for ES2015 modules and you shouldn't add a build step to your backend just for module support.
 Node 6+ has good support for most of other Javascript features – you can check the status of support at [node.green](http://node.green/).
 Using vanilla Node makes debugging and development a lot smoother.
-You also get better stack traces with no extra effort.
+You also get proper stack traces with no extra effort.

 ## Use strict mode in all files